-The seedlings of tree-of-heaven can be easily pulled out of the ground by hand or with the help of large household pliers to grip the stem.
+The seedlings of tree-of-heaven can be easily pulled out of the ground by hand or with the help of large household or linesman pliers to grip the stem.
 All parts of the root/rhizome must be removed since anything left in the ground will sprout.
 Bag and discard.

 Seedlings grow from seeds deposited by wind disposal and can be recognized by two very round leaves and more mature leaves that begin to resemble the final leaflets.
 A quick and easy way to clear a large stand of seedlings is to use a squeegee on a pole to draw out and remove the plants with their small roots, or smother with black plastic sheeting for six weeks during mid summer heat.
 When mixed with leaf mulch, these small seedlings can be composted.

 Root suckers of tree-of-heaven appear similar to seedlings but with thicker stems.
 Suckers are connected to pre-existing rhizomes or lateral roots that require special attention, since when pulled they will regrow in clusters.
 However, Ailanthus web worm is a native biological control that often eradicates these small shoots.